-All the fixes below work in Windows 10, 8.1 and 7.
-You may not have to try all of them; just work your way down the list until the vertical lines problem is resolved.
+Here are 3 fixes that have helped other users resolve the vertical lines on laptop screen issue.
+You may not have to try all of them; just work your way down the list until the problem is resolved.

 Another trick you can try is to adjust your screen to the recommended resolution.
 Here’s how:

 - Right-click on the empty area of your desktop and click Display settings.

 - In Resolution, click the drop-down menu and make sure the recommended resolution is selected.
 Then see if the vertical lines disappear.